LSU Tigers and Lady Tigers: Football

 The LSU Tigers football team competes in the Division I - Football Bowl Subdivision (FBS) of the National Collegiate Athletic Association (NCAA) and the Western Division of the Southeastern Conference (SEC).
 They play in Tiger Stadium, which has a capacity of 102,321.
 LSU has won four national championships, including two in the last decade.
 The first national championship was following the regular season in 1958.
 LSU played Clemson in the 1959 Sugar Bowl on January 1, 1959, following the team being named national champions.
 LSU won their second national championship during the 2003 season by defeating the Oklahoma Sooners in the 2004 BCS National Championship Game.
 A controversy arose as the USC Trojans were awarded the Associated Press National Championship even though they did not play in the BCS Championship Game.
 LSU's win in the 2008 BCS National Championship Game (2007 season) was the Tigers third national championship.
 They became the first two-loss team to compete for and win the national championship, and the first team to win two Bowl Championship Series titles.
 During the 2019 season, LSU defeated the Clemson Tigers 42–25 in the 2020 College Football Playoff National Championship game in New Orleans for their fourth national title.

-The team is currently coached by Brian Kelly.
+The team is currently coached by Lane Kiffin.